tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 He ignored me and reached for his gun, "Stop!
 Hey you!
 I order you to stop or I'll shoot!"

 I looked into the field, scanning the endless rows before my eyes stopped and froze in horror.
 At one point in time the thing must have been a simple plastic mannequin.
 Standing in a department store perhaps.
 But now, it was twisted and gnarled.
-It's first dirty and unrecognizable.
+Its face dirty and unrecognizable.
 It stood on all fours sometimes threes as it swayed slowly back and forth.
 The thing was also without form because it didn't need to bend or move as normal people.
 It was still objectively, plastic.
 It swung its arms behind it and used that as leverage to run, turning its head - cracking the seams that had somehow still held and took off.

 The detective rung a shot out at it.
-I think it struck but it didn't matter.
-Though the mannequin was gone.
+I think it struck but it didn't matter as the mannequin disappeared in the field.
 The detective must have lost his mind because he gave chase.

 I couldn't let him go alone so I followed.
 Pulling out my long yellow parchment as I wrote on it the symbols for sealing, hoping the simple spell would work.
 As we entered the tall field.